ministryofjustice/hmpps-prepare-a-case-e2e/docs/adr/0001-testing-famework.md

 ### Consequences
 **Positive Impacts:**
 - Accelerated development due to reuse of existing Playwright code.
-- Standardization across teams by adopting a tech radar-aligned tool.
+- Standardisation across teams by adopting a tech radar-aligned tool.
 - Reduced maintenance overhead due to Playwright’s built-in automation and modern features.
 - Better test coverage across multiple browsers and devices.

 **Trade-Offs:**
 - Initial learning curve for team members unfamiliar with Playwright.
-- Potential migration effort if organizational priorities shift away from Playwright in the future.
+- Potential migration effort if organisational priorities shift away from Playwright in the future.

 ### Alternatives Considered
 1. **Cypress:**
    While Cypress is a popular testing framework, it has limited cross-browser support compared to Playwright.
-It was deemed less aligned with the organization’s tech radar and existing resources.
+It was deemed less aligned with the organisation’s tech radar and existing resources.

 2. **Selenium:**
-   Selenium is a mature tool but lacks the modern features and performance optimizations of Playwright.
+   Selenium is a mature tool but lacks the modern features and performance optimisations of Playwright.
 Its verbose setup and slower test execution were significant drawbacks.

 3. **No Change:**
    Continuing without a dedicated E2E testing framework would compromise the quality assurance goals and lead to ad hoc testing processes.